grnet/apimas/docs/basic_architecture.rst

      The resource is initialized to the fields provided.

    - ``GET /<prefix>/api/<resource>/  filter: {}``

+     .. there is not enough documentation about filtering, ordering, and pagination input

      List the resource collection according to filters, ordering, and pagination input.